André Usborne: Luge

-Naval Career
+Naval career

 André served in the Royal Navy from 1971 to 2006 (35 years).
 He joined as a cadet attending Britannia Royal Naval College in Dartmouth before obtaining a degree in Electrical Engineering from RNEC Manadon.
 Usborne served on HMS Glamorgan (D19), HMS Norfolk (D21), HMS Alacrity (F174) and held a number of shore-based appointments including HMS Royal Arthur (shore establishment), Ministry of Defence Main Building and Northwood Headquarters.

 André was promoted to the rank of Commander in 1993 and to the rank of Captain (Royal Navy) in 2004.

 Fundraising

 André has participated in a number of fundraising events for charity.
 Notable participation includes a 1.5 nautical mile open water swim across The Solent in August 2013 and again in July 2014 raising money for The Rowans Hospice.
 In May 2022, Usborne completed a 2,100-mile circumnavigation of Great Britain raising over £9,500 for Parkinson's UK.
+The journey was documented in the book Voyage for a Cure.